 When you select the Valid tab, you see this entry.
 This shows you 1,000 of your valid pages that were submitted using a sitemap.xml.
 Whether you submitted the sitemap.xml to your Google Search Console or not, pages in the sitemap.xml will appear under this label.

 Valid: Indexed, not submitted in sitemap

-This list are pages that Google found on its own and decided to index.
+On this list are pages that Google found on its own and decided to index.
 As I mentioned above, GoogleBot is capable of finding all your public web pages.
-This list will include pages that it found following your links and that are not part of your sitemap.xml file.
+This list includes pages that it found following your links and that are not part of your sitemap.xml file.

 <meta name="robots" content="NOINDEX"/>